 In short, the Learning Goals are: To begin, promote ocean awareness; Secondly, develop skills in creative recycling and innovation; And finally, to encourage teamwork, leadership, and responsibility.

-Regarding logistics, accommodation is at a hotel in Kuta, and meals included are Breakfast and Lunch.
+Regarding logistics, we provide accommodation at a hotel in Kuta and include Breakfast and Lunch as your meals.

 Morning Activities

 The activities include: First, composting to reduce waste.
-Next, planting seeds in order to increase biodiversity.
+Next, planting seeds to increase biodiversity.
 And finally, planting trees to help with reforestation.

 Mangrove Conservation